 Design Proposal Qualities

-The design proposal encompasses various elements such as sketches, drawings, renderings, written descriptions, and specifications, all aimed at communicating the architect’s vision and demonstrating the proposed design’s value and feasibility.
+The design proposal encompasses various elements such as graphics, sketches, drawings, renderings, written descriptions, and specifications, all aimed at communicating the architect’s vision and demonstrating the proposed design’s value and feasibility.
 It helps facilitate understanding, collaboration, and decision-making processes, ultimately guiding the design and development of the architectural project.

 The purpose of design proposals is typically the following: